MinhMinhM/minn-chat-bot/README.md

 //Run Using
 $go run *.go
-*Run ngrok that connect to the opening port
+*Run ngrok that connect to the opening port to expose port to internet

-//For docker
+/////////For docker
 //pull image
 $docker run -dp 1000:2000 minhminhh12/minhlinebot:minh-chat-bot